I have been having so much fun studying geometry with the children.

 Hearing them say "quadrilateral" and "parallelogram" is delightful.

-However, I was scrolling through Facebook last night and came across an article discussing a topic I hold dear to my heart, The Benefits of Helping Preschoolers Understand and Discuss Their Emotions
+However, I was scrolling through Facebook last night and came across an article discussing a topic I hold dear to my heart, The Benefits of Helping Preschoolers Understand and Discuss Their Emotions.

 These types of articles are prevalent in the current conversation among early childhood educators.
 Around 20 years ago they were just beginning to be discussed.
 I was one of the ones discussing it.

-At the time as I wrote my Master's thesis (Achieving Montessori’s Goal: How Montessori Teachers Assist in the Development of Compassion and Conflict Resolution in Preschool Children),
+At the time as I wrote my Master's thesis (Achieving Montessori’s Goal: How Montessori Teachers Assist in the

 I felt like I was in a desert regarding this information.